Hard Times and Difficult Decisions

 The oddest of all the things we’ve heard about that evening was boughlou.

 This Taki-Taki name refers to small beads made of ivory put by Bushinengue man under the skin of their penis for more pleasure during sexual intercourse.
 Now that sounds like inevitable infection and loads of pain, doesn’t it?
 Nevertheless, these obstacles don’t discourage local men.
 Some of them, and we have a credible source of information, carry up to seventeen of these ivory marbles!
 Many men put a new bead on every birthday starting at the age of 18.

 You must wonder by now what a woman’s opinion on that peculiar habit is?
 Well, we didn’t ask them directly, but knowing that it is forbidden for females to be aroused during sex (meaning that they have to be completely dry down there) let us assume what kind of answer we might get!

 Bushinengue people believe also in magical creatures inhabiting forests and rivers.
 Spirits of little boys living in the jungle lure people away from villages to get lost and never come back home again.
 Many drownings often happening around river-side settlements are explained by the presence of mermaids kidnapping children to live with them at the bottom of the river.

-On the morning of December 31st we packed our bags and moved towards the border.
+On the morning of December 31st, we packed our bags and moved towards the border.
 Crossing the river with a pirogue, a narrow wooden boat, we entered Suriname.
-It took us the whole day of cycling in pouring rain to reach our next destination.
+It took us the whole day of cycling in the pouring rain to reach our next destination.
 Even though Suriname is famous for it’s boisterous New Year’s Eve parties and love of fireworks, we didn’t make it until midnight and fell asleep long before.